New Zealand EW class locomotive

-The New Zealand EW class locomotive was a type of electric locomotive used in Wellington, New Zealand.
+The New Zealand EW class locomotive is a type of electric locomotive used in Wellington, New Zealand.
 The classification "E^{W}" was due to their being electric locomotives allocated to Wellington.
 For two decades until the introduction of the D^{X} class diesel locomotives in 1972 they were the most powerful locomotives in New Zealand.

 Introduction

 The Jacobs bogie and bellows of E^{W} 1806.

 The E^{W} class were ordered by New Zealand Railways from English Electric through their New Zealand agents Cory-Wright & Salmon in 1951 as a replacement for the earlier E^{D} class electric locomotives on passenger duties.
 It was felt that the E^{D} class was not suitable for this, and so English Electric was commissioned to build a twin-section articulated electric locomotive for use on the Wellington 1.5 kV DC electrified system.

 The new E^{W} class was the first locomotive class in New Zealand to utilise the Bo-Bo-Bo wheel arrangement, which would subsequently be used on the Mitsubishi D^{J} class and Brush EF class locomotives.
 The E^{W} class was different in that the central Jacobs bogie was placed under the articulation of the two body halves with limited side play, whereas the D^{J} and EF classes have a single fixed body with side play in the central bogie.

 It was intended that the E^{W} class would work on all trains in the Wellington area, as well as banking trains between Paekākāriki and Pukerua Bay.